Alabama vs. LSU NCAA Football Odds, Plays and Insights | November 6, 2021

 LSU Stats and Trends

-- LSU is 3-3 against the spread and 4-2 overall in games when it records more than 20.6 points.
+- When LSU puts up more than 20.6 points, it is 3-3 against the spread and 4-2 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.